Caring for Your Dry Wear

 - Brush socks and shorts or pants clean of debris before entering a dry suit.

 - Always wear shoes over your dry suit socks.
-Do not walk around in dry suit socks without shoes.
+Do NOT walk around in dry suit socks without shoes.

 - Do not expose any part of the dry wear to sunscreen, insect repellent, or oils.
 This contamination leads to premature fabric and latex failure.

-- After each use: hang dry wear inside out to dry.
+- After each use, hang dry wear inside out to dry.
 When the suit is dry, lightly brush inside of the suit to remove sand and other debris.
 After the inside is dry, turn the garment right side out and let the outside of the suit dry.
 Lightly brush the outside of the suit to remove sand and dirt.

 - Drysuit zippers should be closed for storage.
+They should also be closed when cleaning the suit.

 - Store dry wear in a temperature and humidity controlled environment; the back of your closet is perfect.